Dev Anand: Later career and an evergreen hero

 He directed Pyar Ka Tarana in 1993, without casting himself in any role.
-His directorial movie Gangster (1995) had a controversial nude rape scene of an unknown actress, though the movie was released uncut.
-He received offers to star in lead role in outside of his home banners in films like Return of Jewel Thief and Aman Ke Farishtey but the former was not successful at the box office and the latter wasn't released in 1993 though the film was fully ready to be released.
+His directorial movie Gangster (1995) had a controversial nude rape scene and the movie was released uncut.
+He received offers to star in the lead roles outside of his home banners in films like Return of Jewel Thief and Aman Ke Farishtey but the former was not successful at the box office and the latter wasn't released in 1993 though the film was fully ready to be released.

 Since 1992, seven of his directorial ventures were box office failures.
-His films Sau Crore (1991) and Censor (2000) were critically acclaimed.

-His performance and direction in the 1991 film Sau Crore was appreciated as it was a movie ahead of its time dealing with real life murder of badminton star Syed Modi and the arrest being made of the wife and her ex-lover.
-Sau Crore remains the last commercial hit film of Dev Anand as the lead hero as well as a director.
-His last film Chargesheet (2011) was panned by critics across the board.
+His last film Chargesheet (2011) was panned by critics across the board and was a box office flop.